juxhouse/bela-resources/reference/ECD-File-Format.md

 ## Element and Dependency Lines

 Each line that follows is either an [Element Line](#element-line) or a [Dependency Line](#dependency-line).
-A containment is simply an Element Line nested below another.
+A containment is declared simply by nesting an Element Line below another.

 #### Nesting